Cross-layer Design for Real-Time Grid Operation: Estimation, Optimization and Power Flow: Convergence and Stability Analysis

 Proposition~\ref{prop:hconv} establishes that if $z_{0}$ is initialized sufficiently close to the power flow solution $\chi(u_{0},\hat{d}_0)$, and the number of steps $N$ of the online power flow solver $F_N(\cdot)$ is sufficiently large, then Algorithm~\ref{alg:optest} is well-defined, because the Jacobian $\nabla_x h(\cdot)$ used in the operators $T(\cdot),E(\cdot),\pfop{}_N(\cdot)$ remains invertible.
-Furthermore, since the right-hand-side of \eqref{eq:hconv} decreases as $t$ and $N$ increase, the online power flow solver $\pfop{}_N(\cdot)$ brings the approximation $z_t$ to an arbitrarily small neighborhood of the solution $\hat{x}_t=\chi(u_t,\hat{d}_t)$.
-Hence, it preserves the convergence of a faster time-scale Newton's method \eqref{eq:rootfind}, independently of the temporal variations of $u_t$ and $\hat{d}_t$, and we can safely use the approximate $z_t$ in Algorithm~\ref{alg:optest}, instead of exactly computing $\chi(u_t ,\hat{d}_{t-1}+\mu_{t-1})$ and $\chi(u_t ,\hat{d}_{t})$ within the estimation \eqref{eq:KFsimple}.
+Furthermore, since the right-hand-side of \eqref{eq:hconv} decreases as $t$ and $N$ increase, the online power flow solver $\pfop{}_N(\cdot)$ brings the approximation $z_t$ to an arbitrarily small neighborhood of the solution $\hat{x}_t=\chi(u_t,\hat{d}_t)$. \r{This is only possible if the number of internal steps $N$ can be sufficiently large.
+Hence, Algorithm~\ref{alg:optest}} preserves the convergence of a faster time-scale Newton's method \eqref{eq:rootfind}, independently of the temporal variations of $u_t$ and $\hat{d}_t$, and we can safely use the approximate $z_t$ in Algorithm~\ref{alg:optest}, instead of exactly computing $\chi(u_t ,\hat{d}_{t-1}+\mu_{t-1})$ and $\chi(u_t ,\hat{d}_{t})$ within the estimation \eqref{eq:KFsimple}.